dayalabs/dayalabs-alayacare-utilities/PRIVACY_POLICY.md

-# Privacy Policy for Vibe AlayaCare Extension
+# Privacy Policy for Dayalabs Alayacare Utilities

 **Last Updated:** October 24, 2025

 ## Overview

-Vibe AlayaCare Extension ("the Extension") is committed to protecting your privacy.
+Dayalabs Alacare Utilities ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how we handle information when you use our Chrome extension.

 ## Information Collection and Use